Take the next step

 We offer a series of six noncredit weekend workshops designed for licensed, mental health professionals and school-based counselors, which are part of the requirements for application to become a Registered Play Therapist (RPT) or School-Based Registered Play Therapist (SB-RPT).
 Explore and learn how to apply the therapeutic power of play to communicate with, and treat clients.

 Our test preparation courses for the GMAT®, GRE®, LSAT®, SAT® and ACT® were designed by a team of former standardized exam question writers and test preparation experts.
-We will be expanding to include Praxis Core Test Prep for those entering the teaching profession.
+We have also expanded to include Praxis Core Test Prep for those entering the teaching profession.
 VCU Test Prep includes:

 - Extensive classroom or live-online instruction with experienced, expert instructors